istio/istio.io/content/docs/tasks/traffic-management/egress/index.md

 that allows access to any external service on any ports without an HTTP service or a service entry within the mesh.
 For example, if you don't register an HTTP service or define a service entry for port 8000 within the mesh, you can configure the sidecar proxy to pass the request to any external service on that port.
-If you later create an HTTP service inside the mesh, on port 8000, or define a service entry for any host on port 8000, Istio will block all external access to port 8000 since Istio then falls back to the blocking-by-default behavior for that port.
+If you later create an HTTP service inside the mesh on port 8000 or define a service entry for any host on port 8000, Istio will block all external access to port 8000 since Istio then falls back to the blocking-by-default behavior for that port.